 Scala Hosting company logo.

-All plans include essential security features like SShield, built-in caching, spam filtering, daily off-site backups, and free SSLs.
-And since it’s fully managed, Scala handles server maintenance, software updates, and security for you.
+All plans ship with essentials like SShield security, built-in caching, spam filtering, off-site backups, and free SSLs.
+Because it’s fully managed, Scala handles server maintenance, updates, and security hardening for you.

-Pricing starts at $29.95 per month and scales with your selected resources.
-While it’s not the cheapest option, the level of customization and included tools make it worth the investment for high-traffic or complex sites.
+Pricing scales with your resource mix.
+It’s not the cheapest option, but the customization and included tooling make it a strong value for high-traffic or complex sites that need predictable performance.

 How to Choose the Best VPS Hosting Provider for You